Shooting Women: Behind the Camera, Around the World

-Women Behind the Camera contains 23 interviews conducted by Alexis Krasilovsky between 1988 and 1996 with camerawomen at various stages of their film and video careers.
+Shooting Women: Behind the Camera, Around the World contains 23 interviews conducted by Alexis Krasilovsky between 1988 and 1996 with camerawomen at various stages of their film and video careers.
 Although the women are diverse in age, ethnic background, and class, the interviews have a consistent focus—the difficult task of competing for work in a traditionally male arena.

 Krasilovsky’s research is extensive and wide-ranging.
 Presenting her findings in the words of the camerawomen themselves, she dramatically conveys their personal and professional journeys.
 The 23 interviewees offer multiple and diverse personalities and perspectives.
 Gradually, bits of truth about the film industry and the women who choose camera emerge.

 The interviews reveal haunting similarities in the women’s experiences.
 Discussions of obstacles, harassment, and even subterfuge are prevalent.
 So too is the clear message that despite common beliefs that women aren’t strong enough to hoist a 35mm camera, are unable to gain proficiency in loading film, and are incapable of mastering technical challenges such as pulling focus, women can and do succeed in camera work.
 And these women offer far more than brawn.
 They have strong aesthetic visions, drawing on backgrounds in dance and the visual arts in their approaches to the myriad tasks of camera work.

 The interviewees share moving stories of bitterness and joy.
 Although some tell of difficulties in getting hired and betrayal by male crews, others discuss the help they received from supportive male cinematographers.
 Haskell Wexler, director and cinematographer, gave several of the women their first opportunities to work in camera (59, 62-63, 79, 134).